by Andrea M. Darcy

 - Or are you deep down just sick of listening to them, secretly want them to rely on someone else, or want to prove that ‘they are the crazy one’, not you?
 Do you suggest they go to therapy during arguments?

-If your intentions fall into the first paragraph, and you really are concerned your partner is not his or herself lately and want to help your, read on.
+Do your intentions fall into the first paragraph?
+And you really are concerned your partner is not his or herself lately and want to help?
+Read on.

 How to tell your partner they need counselling

 Telling someone they need therapy is something that should be done carefully, with much thought and tact.
 Or it might have the reverse affect.
 It might mean they become adamant they’ll never go.